MD-CWI/particle_swarm/README.md

 ### Requirements

 1. Particle model -- gfortran 4.8 or newer
-2. Command line interface -- Python 2.7 or newer
+2. Command line interface -- Python 2.7 or newer with numpy

 The code has been tested on GNU/Linux and Mac.